 This is where the metropolis meets BC’s mighty outdoors.
 Vancouver’s North Shore is built on the lower slopes of mountains that rise almost a mile high out of the sea, while long valleys stretch from residential areas into wild backcountry.
-Both offer numerous opportunities for hiking, mountain biking and climbing.
-When the snow falls, Vancouver’s skiers and boarders come here to play; and for après, there’s a handful of diverse local breweries whose beers pair with every season.
+Both offer numerous opportunities for hiking, mountain biking, and climbing.
+When the snow falls, Vancouver’s skiers and boarders come here to play.
+For après, the diverse and dynamic group of local breweries have something to pair with every season.

 Bordered by narrow inlets and the southern edge of the steep Coast Mountains, Vancouver’s North Shore is defined by its geography.
 Its mountains boast three excellent winter resorts – Mount Seymour, Grouse Mountain and Cypress Mountain, the latter a venue for the 2010 Winter Olympics and Paralympic Games – that offer year-round activities, easy access to backcountry and jaw-dropping views of the city, sea and mountains.

 These peaks drop into deep glacial valleys featuring dozens of forest trails through towering trees, and dramatic gorges spanned by spectacular bridges at Capilano Suspension Bridge Park and Lynn Canyon Park.
 For those who prefer staying at sea level, the community of Deep Cove is an idyllic departure point for kayak adventures up Indian Arm.